Julia Gasper

-Academic career
+Academic scholarship

-In 1987, Gasper obtained a D.Phil in English Literature from the University of Oxford after studying at Somerville College.
+After studying at Somerville College, in 1987 Gasper obtained a D.Phil in English Literature from the University of Oxford.
 Her thesis examined the Protestant plays of Elizabethan English playwright Thomas Dekker.

 In 1990, Clarendon Press published Gasper's work The Dragon and the Dove: The Plays of Thomas Dekker.
-Writing in The Yearbook of English Studies, John Stachniewski of the University of Manchester described the book as "trenchant and well-informed" and expressed the view that he found Gasper's thesis – that Dekker's dramatic works subscribed to a militant Protestant ideology – to be "convincing".
-John Harmon of Syracuse University reviewed Gasper's book for the English Studies journal, describing it as "crisply researched" and "eminently readable" although thought that she argued "somewhat defensively" that scholars should take Dekker's work more seriously.
-Reviewing the book for The Review of English Studies, T. H. Howard-Hill of the University of South Carolina noted that despite the work's title, it did not examine all of Dekker's 26 plays but only a selection of them.
-While noting that the work was "thoroughly researched, well documented, and densely written", Hill also opined that it was "disjointed, digressive, repetitive, and rambling" and felt that it did not "convincingly illustrate Decker's militant Protestant orientation" in some of the plays that she had discussed.
+Reviewing it in The Yearbook of English Studies, John Stachniewski described Gasper's book as "trenchant and well-informed" and agreed with her thesis that Dekker's dramatic works reflected a militant Protestant ideology.
+Less convinced by this thesis was T. H. Howard-Hill in The Review of English Studies, who thought that Gasper's work was "thoroughly researched, well documented, and densely written" but also "disjointed, digressive, repetitive, and rambling".
+John Harmon reviewed Gasper's book for the English Studies journal, describing it as "crisply researched" and "eminently readable" although felt that she argued "somewhat defensively" that scholars should take Dekker's work more seriously.